Comprehensive Guide on Felonies in Maryland

 If an individual is convicted of theft of property valued at least $1,500 but less than $25,000, they could spend up to 5 years in jail, pay a fine and potentially restore the property to the owner.

 Having a defense lawyer who knows the ins and outs of Maryland theft laws can help you navigate the legal system and, if possible, get less harsh penalties.

-Traffic offenses, DUIs, certain assault charges, and domestic violence are among violations of Maryland criminal law charged as misdemeanors.
-Although some misdemeanors, such as a first offense DUI, carry a penalty that can include up to a year in jail, second-degree assault charges can result in a maximum penalty of 10 years in jail.
-Machine gun possession or use for an aggressive purpose is also a misdemeanor, but it carries a penalty of up to 10 years of imprisonment.
+Although some misdemeanor offenses, such as a first offense DUI, carry a penalty that can include up to a year in jail, second-degree assault charges can result in a maximum penalty of 10 years in jail.
+Machine gun possession or use for an aggressive purpose is also a misdemeanor crime, but it carries a penalty of up to 10 years of imprisonment.

-Regardless of whether the charges you are facing are classified as misdemeanors or felonies, an experienced Maryland criminal lawyer can help fight them off.
+Regardless of whether the charge you are facing is classified as a felony or misdemeanor, an experienced Maryland criminal lawyer can help fight them off.
 Attorney Morgan E. Leigh of Scrofano Law has experience representing clients in every one of these practice areas.
 She is prepared to aggressively pursue every option for your defense.